 Through a 2016 collaborative award to Arizona State University (ASU), the University of Illinois at Urbana -Champaign (UIUC), and Washington State University (WSU), the National Science Foundation is funding the ongoing development of SKOPE (SKOPE NSF proposal page).
 This development builds on the team’s 18-month design and prototyping effort that was funded by NSF in 2014.
 The online prototype provides precipitation and temperature data for Arizona, Colorado, New Mexico, and Utah for the last 2000 years at annual temporal resolution and 800m spatial resolution.

-An alpha version of the production SKOPE application is nearly complete and will be available ca. June 1, 2018, with additional datasets and features to follow.
+An alpha version of the production SKOPE application is now available, with additional datasets and features to follow.
 Ongoing development of SKOPE is expanding the spatial coverage of precipitation and temperature data provided by the prototype and the beta application.
-The full implementation of SKOPE includes a wider array of paleoenvironmental datasets (pollen-based low frequency temperature, vegetation community, crop niche, and maize productivity reconstructions) while retaining a strong emphasis on building cyberinfrastructure to provide easy access to measured and derived datasets, as well as computational procedures, documented with English-language metadata.
+The full implementation of SKOPE will includesa wider array of paleoenvironmental datasets (pollen-based low frequency temperature, vegetation community, crop niche, and maize productivity reconstructions) while retaining a strong emphasis on building cyberinfrastructure to provide easy access to measured and derived datasets, as well as computational procedures, documented with English-language metadata.
 Retrodicted datasets will include these metadata as well as a goodness-of-fit assessment of the model to a calibration dataset.
 Technical documentation of the computation procedures, and the datasets produced by procedures we have implemented, will be provided by YesWorkflow.